hurley87/irl-protocol/lazerTutorial/profiles.md

 This profile is designed for CI environments with:

-- Increased number of fuzz runs (1024)
+- increased number of fuzz runs (1024)
-- More thorough testing
+- more thorough testing
-- Better coverage
+- better coverage

 ### Via-IR Profile